Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 So how about Jekyll, as it is very well suited in seperating content from the logic?
 And yes, you definitly can do!

-This is where my talk is all about.
+This is where my JekyllConf 2019 talk is all about.

 Basically, API's are used to make the same content available to different applications in a form that can be parsed in the desired language.
 But let me be clear: obviously you cannot make Jekyll RESTfull, because it is static.
 Nevertheless it is very well possible to create a so called API endpoint, and consume the data in an other application.